apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 ----------------

 The `rm` command will delete objects and directories full of objects.
-If the object store is *eventually consistent*, then `fs ls` commands and other accessors may briefly return the details of the object; this is an artifact of object stores which cannot be avoided.
+If the object store is *eventually consistent*, `fs ls` commands and other accessors may briefly return the details of the now-deleted objects; this is an artifact of object stores which cannot be avoided.

-If the filesystem client is configured to copy files to a trash directory, this will be in the bucket; the `rm` operation will take time proportional to the size of the data, and the deleted files will continue to incur storage costs.
+If the filesystem client is configured to copy files to a trash directory, this will be in the bucket; the `rm` operation will then take time proportional to the size of the data.
+Furthermore, the deleted files will continue to incur storage costs.

 To avoid this, use the the `-skipTrash` option.